arup-group/elara/README.md

 * ``link_counter_comparison = {modes=["car"], benchmark_data_path = "path/to/data"}``

+*'Normalised' output plots refer to total volumes normalised by number of counters, so figure shows profile for the 'average' counter.*

 ### Naming Handlers

 The toml config format prevents duplicating keys, such that it is not possible to use the same handler twice, eg: